from __future__ import annotations

 raise ValueError(

-"Pass a string for existing standard systematic to create a correction object from yaml files or a dictionary to create a custom correction object"
+"Pass a string for existing standard systematic to create a correction object from yaml files, "

 )